 - a.
-Environmental and crop conditions should be filled in so that a person unfamiliar with the trial site could understand.
-Simple words are preferred over BBCH codes (e.g., first leaves, 20% bloom, unripe fruit, etc.). - b.
-In the cleaning section include a statement such as: "the excess spray mixture was sprayed on the designated non-crop area," "the sprayer was rinsed once with water, then washed with detergent and triple rinsed," etc. - Form 14.
+The protocol application rate and the nominal test substance concentration are automatically provided.
+The amount of test substance required for the application is provided based on those numbers and the treated area provided in Part 6I. - b.
+Enter the actual amount of test substance measured and amount of water measured for the injection mix.
+Save the form and complete the remaining application information forms in Part 6. - c.
+After the application is completed, enter the duration of the application (time of irrigation) in hours.
+The results of the application are automatically calculated. - Form 14.
 Spray Application Rate Verification: Complete this form and its subparts if the application involves a timed output and calibration of equipment.
-Select the Calc button before leaving a subpart if there are calculated entries, this does not save the data.
+Select the Calc button before leaving a subpart if there are calculated entries-this does not save the data.
 Save Data will save for the entire Form 14, all subparts.
 The save is not needed between entering subparts.
 This contains data previously located in Part 6I Pass Time for Applications and Part 6J Post Application Confirmation for Application.
-Optionally, user provided calculations may also be uploaded to the eFDB. - Form 14A.
+Optionally, user provided calculations may also be uploaded to the eFDB. - 14A.
 Spray Application Delivery: Complete this form, by first entering the number of expected passes and select update.
 Then enter the data in the table rows for each pass.
 Add additional rows if more passes are required.
 Pass times are to be recorded, with appropriate units, as soon as possible after completing the pass(es).
-Select Calc before moving to the next part. - Form 14B.
+Select Calc before moving to the next part. - 14B.
 Formulation(s): No user input.
-The results of the application are displayed. - Part 14C.
+The results of the application are displayed. - 14C.
 Adjuvant(s): No user input.
 The results of the application are displayed.
-If the protocol was set up with specific requirements, the results relative to protocol are displayed, otherwise disregard those entries.
+If the protocol provided and the eFDB was set up with specific requirements, the results relative to protocol are displayed.
+If not, disregard those entries.
+The user will determine whether the adjuvant was applied appropriately according to the protocol, by comparing the actual adjuvant rate provided relative to the adjuvant's label recommended rate. - 14D.

-Part 14D.
 Rate Verification: No user input.
 The results of the application are displayed.
 The prompts for amount of excess and method of excess disposal are not required.
 Save Form 14 before closing.
 If it is necessary to contact the SD for applications made outside the protocol range, this communication should be documented in the appropriate locations.

-Part 6K.
+6K and 6P.
 Post Treatment Records should be completed at the appropriate time after application:

 - a.
 Rainfall and irrigation must be entered, even if the event occurred after the next application (but not if the next rainfall or irrigation occurred after all samples were removed from the field plots). - b.
 If no irrigation was used, state this clearly to avoid questions.
-For example, in the space for the date of first irrigation, may indicate "None used in this trial," or "None used after this application."
+For example, the space for the date of first irrigation may indicate "None used in this trial," or "None used after this application."
 If no rain or irrigation occurred between applications and harvest, state that also. - c.
 Provide the California Phytotoxicity Rating, if required per protocol, according to the instructions. - d.
-If phytotoxicity is observed, contact the SD, this communication should be documented in the appropriate locations.

-Part 6L.
-Differentiation of Multiple Trials Conducted in Close Proximity: If a researcher has multiple trials in the same study or are conducting trials within 30 KM from another trial conducted by another researcher in the same study, he/she should read and understand the instructions in order to sufficiently differentiate one trial from the other(s) and complete the prompts.
-Only one Part 6L form is provided, in the first application folder, of the eFDB.
+If phytotoxicity is observed, contact the SD.
+This communication should be documented in the appropriate locations. - 6L.
+Differentiation of Multiple Trials Conducted in Close Proximity: If a researcher has multiple trials in the same study or are conducting trials within 30 KM from another trial conducted by another researcher in the same study, they should read and understand the instructions in order to sufficiently differentiate one trial from the other(s) and complete the prompts.
+Only one Part 6L form is provided, in the first application folder of the eFDB.